ev2900/OpenSearch_Log_Analytics/workshop/content/collect-log-cloud-watch/3_Send_Log_Data_to_OpenSearch/_index.en.md

 ![CW_7](/images/collect-log-cloud-watch/CW_7.PNG)

-The steps you just completed created a lambda function that will send CloudWatch logs to OpenSearch in realtime.
+The steps you just completed created a lambda function that will send CloudWatch logs to OpenSearch in real time.

-Now that we have compelted this process for the ```	/aws-glue/jobs/error``` log group Navigate back to the [CloudWatch Console](https://console.aws.amazon.com/cloudwatch/) and repeat steps 1 - 13 for log groups ```	/aws-glue/jobs/logs-v2``` and ```/aws-glue/jobs/output```
+Now that we have completed this process for the ```	/aws-glue/jobs/error``` log group Navigate back to the [CloudWatch Console](https://console.aws.amazon.com/cloudwatch/) and repeat steps 1 - 13 for log groups ```	/aws-glue/jobs/logs-v2``` and ```/aws-glue/jobs/output```

-#### Re-run the Glue Jobs to Create additonal CloudWatch Logs
+#### Re-run the Glue Jobs to Create additional CloudWatch Logs

 1. Go to the [Glue Console](https://console.aws.amazon.com/glue/home)
 2. On the left hand menu click on **Jobs**